 This place blows my mind.
 You walk back in time.
 I feel like I am walking through a cobble stoned downtown with little shop fronts on either side.

 Entertrainment Junction has two play areas in addition to many train displays.
 One area stands alone and is sideshow/carnival themed and consists of illusions, mirror mazes and things of that nature.
-My 3 year old was slightly freaked out by the “unknown” nature of entering these attractions but they aren’t particularly scary.

 In addition to the giant structure – there is a smaller “yard style” wooden play structure with a slide, club house underneath and rock wall.